Human trafficking in Syria

-Syria is a destination and transit country for women and children trafficked for commercial sexual exploitation and forced labor.
-A significant number of women and children in the large and expanding Iraqi refugee community in Syria are reportedly forced into commercial sexual exploitation by Iraqi gangs or, in some cases, their families.
-Similarly, women from Somalia and Eastern Europe are trafficked into commercial sexual exploitation.
-Russian, Ukrainian, and Belarusian women recruited for work in Syria as cabaret dancers are not permitted to leave their work premises without permission, and they have their passports withheld—indicators of involuntary servitude.
-Some of these women may also be forced into prostitution.
-Anecdotal evidence suggests that Syria may be a destination for sex tourism from other countries in the region.
-In addition, women from Indonesia, the Philippines, Ethiopia, and Sierra Leone are recruited for work in Syria as domestic servants, but some face conditions of involuntary servitude, including long hours, non-payment of wages, withholding of passports, restrictions on movement, threats, and physical or sexual abuse.
-Syria may also be a transit point for Iraqi women and girls trafficked to Kuwait, the United Arab Emirates (U.A.E.), and Lebanon for forced prostitution.
-The Government of Syria does not fully comply with the minimum standards for the elimination of trafficking and is not making significant efforts to do so.
+As of 2008, Ba'athist Syria was a destination and transit country for women and children trafficked for commercial sexual exploitation and forced labor.
+A significant number of women and children in the large and expanding Iraqi refugee community in Syria were reportedly forced into commercial sexual exploitation by Iraqi gangs or, in some cases, their families.
+Similarly, women from Somalia and Eastern Europe were trafficked into commercial sexual exploitation.
+Foreign women recruited for work in Syria as cabaret dancers were not permitted to leave their work premises without permission, and they had their passports withheld - indicators of involuntary servitude.
+Some of these women may also have been forced into prostitution.
+Anecdotal evidence suggests that Syria may have been a destination for sex tourism from other countries in the region.
+In addition, women from Indonesia, the Philippines, Ethiopia, and Sierra Leone were recruited for work in Syria as domestic servants, but some face conditions of involuntary servitude, including long hours, non-payment of wages, withholding of passports, restrictions on movement, threats, and physical or sexual abuse.
+Syria may also have been a transit point for Iraqi women and girls trafficked to Kuwait, the United Arab Emirates (U.A.E.), and Lebanon for forced prostitution.
+The Assad regime did not fully comply with the minimum standards for the elimination of trafficking and did not make significant efforts to do so.
 Syria again failed to report any law enforcement efforts to punish trafficking offenses over the last year.
 In addition, the government did not offer protection services to victims of trafficking and may have arrested, prosecuted, or deported some victims for prostitution or immigration violations.